-An opulent and grand hotel overlooking one of Budapest’s main boulevards, the New York Palace lies inside a building steeped in history.
-Once the headquarters of the New York Life Insurance Company, its facade features decorative features by Hungarian sculptor Károly Senyei.
+An opulent and grand hotel overlooking one of Budapest’s main boulevards, the Anantara New York Palace Budapest Hotel occupies a building rich in history.
+Once the headquarters of the New York Life Insurance Company, its façade features decorative elements by Hungarian sculptor Károly Senyei.
 The hotel is also home to the famous New York Café, packed with Belle Époque charm and formerly a popular meeting place for Hungarian writers and artists.
-New York Palace’s 185 rooms and suites await guests, with modern design and amenities complementing the buildings classic features and old-world feel.
-The hotel is also located next to the city’s well connected 4 and 6 tram lines, meaning easy transport across Budapest is just steps away.
+New York Palace’s 185 rooms and suites await guests, with modern design and amenities complementing the building’s classic features and old-world feel.
+The hotel is also located next to the city’s well connected #4 and #6 tram lines, meaning easy transport across Budapest is just steps away.

 Tucked away in Budapest’s historic Castle District, this welcoming design hotel has history on its side.
 It first opened its doors in 1696 as an inn.
 Since then, things have changed somewhat – Pest-Buda is now a contemporary, family-run hotel with traditional touches, providing design-led accommodation not far from landmarks such as the Fisherman’s Bastion and Buda Castle.
 There are 10 rooms, including cosy doubles and larger suites, all with bathrooms clad in local limestone.
 A mixture of modern and vintage furnishings adds to the quirky feel of this boutique hotel, while pieces by Hungarian graphic artists adorn the walls.
 Pest-Buda’s in-house eponymous bistro offers a varied menu of Hungarian and international dishes.